prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

 .. glossary::

+  A004
+    Electronic signature process, used in H004, deprecated in H005 with EBICS 3.0.

+  A005
+    Electronic signature process.
+Used in H004 and H005.

+  A006
+    Electronic signature process.
+Used in H004 and H005.

   BTF
     *Business Transaction Formats.*  Before EBICS 3.0, many different order types were used for business-related messages.
 With EBICS 3.0, the more generic BTU and BTD